-Geo-blocking, copyright and a media framework for the 21st century: Preventing “unjustified” geo-blocking is a Commission priority, as is “modernising” European copyright laws and creating a new media framework to recognise that consumers increasingly access content via the internet and mobile devices.
+- Geo-blocking, copyright and a media framework for the 21st century: The Geo-blocking Regulation aims to prevent “unjustified” geo-blocking, while the Commission is also focussed on “modernising” European copyright laws, through a new Copyright Directive, and creating a new media framework to recognise that consumers increasingly access content via the internet and mobile devices.

-Telecoms and online platforms: The Commission is proposing an ambitious overhaul of the current telecoms regulatory framework.
-It is also going to scrutinise the role of online platforms and what it sees as those platforms’ ability to dominate multiple sectors.
+- Telecoms and online platforms: The Commission is proposing an ambitious overhaul of the current telecoms regulatory framework.
+It also continues to scrutinise the role of online platforms and what it sees as those platforms’ ability to dominate multiple sectors.

 See below for our latest updates on this topic or contact one of our experts.